niwolive/hexo-blog/source/_posts/From-free-roaming-to-discipline.md

 Stumble upon each little gravel on the way

 ....

-My issue solving pattern was the following

-Tealure, a venture I co-founded with Ernestas Klevas .... and gradually injecting our own React web components in it.
-You can find the code on Github.

  I believe that constantly changing surroundings has played a major role in increasing my ability to learn and adapt.